 The approach to performance management is detailed above.
 A key part of this is the role of Scrutiny by members through the 3 Scrutiny Committees namely Overview and Scrutiny Committee, Wellbeing Select Committee and the Asset Scrutiny Panel and the three Challenge Panels which report to the Overview and Scrutiny Committee.
-In 2018 a peer review was carried out by the Local Government Association (LGA) this can be seen at https://www.sstaffs.gov.uk/doc/179674/name/South Staffordshire CPC June 2018 final.pdf/.
-The Peer Review overall gave a positive report recognising the organisation as "an effective and well-functioning Council that cares for its people."
-It is pleasing to note that the report recognised the positive approach taken in terms of scrutiny.
-A follow-up peer review was due to take place in Spring 2020 but due to the coronavirus outbreak has been delayed and will now take place in October 2022.
-The Local Government Boundary Commission for England also gave positive feedback on the use of a Challenge Panel to help shape the Council's submission as part of the boundary review for South Staffordshire.
+The Challenge Panels have been renamed Member Working Groups for 2023 onwards and a more flexible approach adopted - ensuring these important member groups have the opportunity to be involved in and shape key issues for the Council and residents.
+In October 2022 a peer review was carried out by the Local Government Association (LGA) this can be seen here.
+The Peer Review overall gave a positive report recognising the organisation as a "very impressive council which is clearly focused on delivering for the communities of South Staffordshire".
+A follow up meeting is scheduled for July 2023 and results of that will be reported to Overview and Scrutiny Committee in the autumn.